Companies track their users without their freely given consent

 - All but one began tracking before a valid consent was obtained (as required by the GDPR recital 32).

 Following the release of the guidance, the LDA implied it would start issuing monetary fines for lack of cookie and privacy compliance.

 Data for access will no longer be tolerated

-In March 2019 the Dutch Data Protection Authority, Autoriteit Persoonsgegevens (Dutch DPA), published a guidance on “cookie walls”, which prevent the users from accessing a website unless they give their consent to cookies.
-The “data for access” business model – which relate particularly to third-party tracking cookies used for online behavioral profiling – is built on consent that is not freely given by the users.
+In March 2019, the Dutch Data Protection Authority, Autoriteit Persoonsgegevens (Dutch DPA), published guidance on “cookie walls”, which prevent the users from accessing a website unless they give their consent to cookies.
+The “data for access” business model – particularly related to third-party tracking cookies used for online behavioral profiling – is built on the consent that the users do not freely give.
 This is in clear violation of the provisions in the GDPR regarding online privacy.

-According to the DPA, users must be offered the possibility to give freely and voluntary consent before tracking software such as cookies, pixels and fingerprinting are implemented by the site.
-Cookie walls do not give users a free choice to reject cookies and other tracking technologies as the site will block the access.
+According to the DPA, users must be offered the possibility to give freely and voluntary consent before tracking software such as cookies, pixels, and the site implements fingerprinting.
+Cookie walls do not give users a free choice to reject cookies, and other tracking technologies as the site will block the access.

 What are the implications for the future?